Frank Lloyd Wright: Community planning

-Frank Lloyd Wright was interested in site and community planning throughout his career.
-His commissions and theories on urban design began as early as 1900 and continued until his death.
+Frank Lloyd Wright's commissions and theories on urban design began as early as 1900 and continued until his death.
 He had 41 commissions on the scale of community planning or urban design.

 His thoughts on suburban design started in 1900 with a proposed subdivision layout for Charles E. Roberts entitled the "Quadruple Block Plan".
 This design strayed from traditional suburban lot layouts and set houses on small square blocks of four equal-sized lots surrounded on all sides by roads instead of straight rows of houses on parallel streets.
 The houses, which used the same design as published in "A Home in a Prairie Town" from the Ladies' Home Journal, were set toward the center of the block to maximize the yard space and included private space in the center.
 This also allowed for far more interesting views from each house.
 Although this plan was never realized, Wright published the design in the Wasmuth Portfolio in 1910.

 The more ambitious designs of entire communities were exemplified by his entry into the City Club of Chicago Land Development Competition in 1913.
 The contest was for the development of a suburban quarter section.
 This design expanded on the Quadruple Block Plan and included several social levels.
 The design shows the placement of the upscale homes in the most desirable areas and the blue collar homes and apartments separated by parks and common spaces.
 The design also included all the amenities of a small city: schools, museums, markets, etc. This view of decentralization was later reinforced by theoretical Broadacre City design.
 The philosophy behind his community planning was decentralization.
 The new development must be away from the cities.
 In this decentralized America, all services and facilities could coexist "factories side by side with farm and home".